nightscout/Trio/README.md

 ## Please understand that Open-iAPS is:
 - an open-source system developed by enthusiasts and for use at your own risk
-- not CE or FDA approved for therapy.
+- not CE or FDA-approved for therapy.

 # Pumps